 RVers have many options when it comes to portable grills.
-A variety of transportable barbecues fueled by propane and charcoal are available in a range of sizes, and some also collapse for easy storage.
-These ten are among the best for RV travel and grilling your food to perfection.
+A variety of barbecues fueled by propane and charcoal are available in a range of sizes, and some also collapse for easy storage.
+These ten grills are among the best for RV travel and cooking your food to perfection.

 1. Camco Olympian Portable Grill